jaimiles23/chess-puzzlerush-leaderboard/README.md

 - [TODO:](#todo)

 # About
-Puzzle Rush is a chess.com game challenges players to solve chess puzzles as quickly as possible.
+Puzzle Rush challenges players to solve chess puzzles as quickly as possible.
 The rules are simple:
    - Solve as many puzzles as you can in the allotted time,
    - Puzzles get harder the more you solve,
    - Three strikes and you're out!